akvorado/akvorado/console/data/docs/02-configuration.md

 `security-parameters` configuration option.
 Otherwise, it will use SNMPv2.

+The `gnmi` provider accepts the following keys:

-The `static` providers accepts an `exporters` key which maps exporter subnets to an exporter configuration.
+The `static` provider accepts an `exporters` key which maps exporter subnets to an exporter configuration.
 An exporter configuration is map:

 - `name` is the name of the exporter